ARMmbed/mbed-os-5-docs/docs/porting/custom-target-porting.md

    `mbed-os/targets/TARGET_STM/TARGET_STM32L4/TARGET_STM32L475xG/TARGET_DISCO_L475VG_IOT01A`.
    You should find the following files or similar:

-   `PeripheralNames.h`, `PeripheralPins.c`, `PinNames.h`, `system_clock.c`
+   `PeripheralPinMaps.h`, `PeripheralPins.c`, `PinNames.h`

 1. Copy the files into your new `TARGET_IMAGINARYBOARD` directory.

    The files provide these capabilities:

-   - `PeripheralNames.h` describes the available peripherals and their base addresses.
+   - `PeripheralPinMaps.h` and `PeripheralPins.c` describe the available pins
-   - `PeripheralPins.c` describes the available pins and their association with peripherals.
+     and their association with peripherals.
    - `PinNames.h` sets macros for pins that define their function.
-   - `system_clock.c` vendor specific file that initializes the system and sets up the clocks.

 ### Customizing